 Richardson-Hatcher., A., Hazzard, M., and Brueckner-Collins, J. 2013.
 Using a Three-Dimensional Platform to Teach the Pterygopalatine Fossa.
 Med Sci Educ.
 23(3): 308-312.

 Selected peer-reviewed abstracts and presentations:

 Hatcher, April.
 2017.
-Using 3D Paper Model Constructions and Wikki StixTM to Teach the Intricacies of the Pterygopalatine Fossa.
+Using 3D paper model constructions and Wikki StixTM to teach the intricacies of the Pterygopalatine Fossa.
 Poster presentation.
 American Association of Anatomists.
 Chicago, Illinois.
-(Upcoming April 26th)